material-components/material-components-android/docs/components/TextInputLayout.md

 To change the background color of a filled text field, you can set the `boxBackgroundColor` attribute on your `TextInputLayout`.

-#### Outline Box
+#### Outlined Box

-Outline text fields have a stroked border and are less emphasized.
-To use an outline text field, apply the following style to your `TextInputLayout`:
+Outlined text fields have a stroked border and are less emphasized.
+To use an outlined text field, apply the following style to your `TextInputLayout`:

 ```xml
 style="@style/Widget.MaterialComponents.TextInputLayout.OutlinedBox"